 - Tadao Nagahama LOVES this trope.
 After his Robot Romance Trilogy actually did show romantic premises with Voltes V and Daimos, the ending credits depicts the Reunion Runs accompanied by heartwarming Award Bait Songs (The Gou brothers to their father Dr. Kentaro Gou, Kazuya with Erika.)

-- Parodied in Soul Eater, although they aren't in a meadow.
+- Parodied, although they aren't in a meadow.
 After a "break up," Soul and Black Star run at each other in slow motion calling each others' names with Love Bubbles in the background.

-- Also parodied in the final chapter of the manga.
+- Parodied in the final chapter of the manga.
 Maka and her father are shown running towards each other, only for Maka to run past him and into Marie's arms.

 - Renton and Eureka did this in episode 47 of Eureka 7 when they reunite with each other.